 You’ll also need some of these documents if you need to apply for probate, so it’s worth keeping a record of everything as you go to make things easier later.

-It takes around half an hour to register a death in the UK, but you may need to wait a couple of days for an appointment.
+It takes around half an hour to complete a death registration in the UK, but you may need to wait a couple of days for an appointment.
 At the end of your appointment, you’ll be able to take the death certificate away with you, along with any other official copies you’ve ordered.

 And remember, if the death took place in England, Wales or Northern Ireland, you need to register the death within five days unless there is a coroner’s inquest into the death.
 If the person died in Scotland, then you should register the death within eight days.

 There is no cost for registering a death, but you do need to pay for the death certificate.
 This costs £11 for each copy.
+You can buy multiple death certificates if you wish, which may be useful if you need to provide copies to solicitors, banks, pension companies and more.

 Once you’ve registered the death and obtained a death certificate, there are three key things you need to do: